 - 1 to 2 ounces your favorite milk or dark chocolate

 - A couple pinches coarse sea salt

-- 3. Broil just until the edges of the bread are golden and the chocolate begins to melt, 30 to 60 seconds.
+- Broil just until the edges of the bread are golden and the chocolate begins to melt, 30 to 60 seconds.
 You don’t want to melt the chocolate completely.
 Remove from the oven and sprinkle with salt.
 If a closed sandwich is preferred, sandwich the slices together.
-Otherwise leave them open-faced.
-And indulge.
+Grin and indulge.

 Chocolate Sandwich VariationChocolate and Peanut Butter Sandwich Omit the olive oil and salt.
 Spread 1 tablespoon of your favorite creamy or crunchy peanut butter on the bread, cover with squares of either dark or milk chocolate, and if desired, add sliced bananas.
 Broil, grin, eat.
 Chocolate and Raspberry Jam Panini Omit the olive oil and salt.
 Cover the bread with squares of dark chocolate and 1 to 2 tablespoons raspberry jam and sandwich the slices together.
 Make the sandwich in a panini grill or waffle iron.
 Press, grin, eat.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 No words can do this chocolate sandwich recipe justice.
 I will try, just the same.